Open the Search Form

 Connect on social media with other people who are quitting smoking.
 Get inspiration and encouragement from a community of people who are going through the same things as you.
 Smokefree’s communities are here for you.

 Reach out for other support.
 No matter who it is you get support from, reaching out to people close to you is an important part of building your team.

 Learn more about how to build my team.

-Talk to my doctor, pharmacist, or other healthcare professional about how to quit smoking.
-Ask how they can help and support you, and see if nicotine replacement therapy or another quit medication is right for you.
+Talk to my doctor, pharmacist, or other health care professional about how to quit smoking.
+Ask how they can help you manage your nicotine withdrawal symptoms or other quitting concerns, and see if nicotine replacement therapy (NRT) or another quit medication is right for you.